It can take from 3-12 months to complete detoxification of the body, followed by regular detoxification to maintain energy and prevent inflammation.

 Is MTHFR transmitted from mother or father?
 Everyone has two MTHFR genes, one inherited from the mother and one from the father.
 Mutations can occur in one or both MTHFR genes.

 How will you know if you have an MTHFR mutation?
 There is a genetic test for variations in MTHFR.
 But there is also a cheaper and more accurate way to check if variations are causing MTHFR disease.
 We simply check the level of homocysteine in the blood.
 If the levels are high, we can react accordingly.

 What foods are high in methylfolate?

 The best sources of methyl folate are spinach, asparagus, romaine lettuce, beet seeds, mustard seeds, cabbage, cauliflower, broccoli, parsley, lentils and beets.
-This may interest you : How to Calculate Your Body Age.
+On the same subject : How to Expert Common Mistakes When Correcting Posture.